Artificial Interference

 What actually keeps me up at night isn't the fear that AI will stop me from writing.
 It won't stop you, or anyone else with a passion for storytelling, either.
 My fear is that it will destroy the value of writing.

-Imagine a world where anyone can generate a new novel every month and upload it instantly.
-If the online bookstores get swamped with a tsunami of AI-produced content, finding a genuine, human-written book, let alone a good one, will be like finding a needle in a haystack.
+Imagine a world where anyone can generate a new novel each month and upload it instantly.
+If the online bookstores get swamped with a tsunami of AI-produced content (so-called AI-slop), then finding a genuine, human-written book, let alone a good one, will be like finding a needle in a haystack.

 If that happens, the market crashes and writing becomes a passion project, with zero chance of any writer making a living.
 And if authors can't afford to write, then we all lose out., for we risk ending up with the literary equivalent of the modern Hollywood blockbuster: safe, lacklustre stories manufactured purely to grab market share, with no unique voice and no courage to challenge the status quo.